LaurentTrk/phapass/index.md

 ### Change the Polkadot.JS extension

 Once I was done with the packaging of the extension, I quickly understood that it couldn't work: it was impossible to use the original Polkadot JS extension from another extension.
 So I had to [modify the Polkadot JS extension](https://github.com/polkadot-js/extension/issues/849) to allow [communication with other extensions](https://github.com/LaurentTrk/extension/commit/90e130db2f79f1def9d332857aaa4c63c6a3f23a), but also modify the [client code](https://github.com/LaurentTrk/js-sdk/blob/phapass/packages/phapass-extension/lib/polkadotExtension.ts) to make it work (we cannot use the `extension-dapp` client package).

 ### Integrate the Phala JS SDK

-When the Phala team released the js sdk, I was both super excited and a bit down: they had changed the whole software stack, so I had to redo the whole integration in the extension...
+When the Phala team released the js sdk, I was both super excited and a bit disappointed: they had changed the whole software stack, so I had to redo the whole integration in the extension...

 But it was a lot of fun !

-At this time, I was able to contact my confidential contract from my extension, using the Polkadot JS extension to sign the certificate needed by the Phala SDK.
-Great !!
+**At this time, I was able to contact my confidential contract from my extension, using the Polkadot JS extension to sign the certificate needed by the Phala SDK.
+Great !!**

 ### Enhance the PhaPass contract